- Ch.1: Choose Your Hosting Provider

 Behold, Soaply a handmade soap business born out of passion.
 Passion for teaching you how to build your online business, of course.

-Now that we have a name for our store, we need a logo.
+We need a logo for our store now that we have a name.
 Something that represents us.
 Have you ever seen a brand without a logo?
 We’re guessing not because there aren’t any.
 A logo has a significant impact on how your customers perceive your brand.

 Two critical aspects here are understanding the purpose of your logo and creating one that stands out.
 You might want to reach out to a graphic designer or illustrator to portray your brand for this particular task.
 Also, feel free to read Noupe’s article for more information on choosing a suitable logo.